California Indian Culture and Sovereignty Center (CICSC)

 Leadership Development and Research

 The Center has a dedicated group of business faculty and practitioners who conduct workshops on important workplace issues related to leadership and management.
-The Center also supports innovative research projects on leadership and mentoring.
+The Center also supports innovative research projects on leadership that has been presented at leading management conferences.

 National Latino Research Center (NLRC)

-The NLRC organizational structure and activities are guided by the following major objectives:
+The NLRC organizational structure and activities fall under three major themes:

-- To offer training and specialized workshops, and to facilitate and organize conferences on substantive topics of critical importance to researchers, students, community organizations, and government agencies involved with Latino populations.
+- Training: To offer training and specialized workshops, and to facilitate and organize conferences on substantive topics of critical importance to Latino families to community members, researchers, students, community organizations, and government agencies.

-NLRC specializes in theory-driven program evaluations focused on programs serving Latino populations and tailored to fit diverse client needs.
+Program Evaluation: The NLRC specializes in theory-driven program evaluation focused on programs serving Latina/o populations and tailored to fit diverse client needs.

-If you are interested in any of the Center’s services, please contact us at:
+If you are interested in partnering with the NLRC, please contact us at:

 National Latino Research Center